polybase/polybase-db-docs/docs/write-data.md

 }
 ```

-You can provide a signer function to the Polybase client library that will be used to create the signature.

 ### Signing Requests

 To sign requests from the client, you must define a signer function that will be called for every request.
-If you want to skip signing for specific requests you can return null to skip the signing process.

 ```typescript
 // Add signer fn